alvo254/cka-study/README.md

 ### Module 6: Troubleshooting & Specialized Workloads

 Develop troubleshooting skills and understand specialized workload types in Kubernetes.
-This module covers Jobs, CronJobs, DaemonSets, and StatefulSets, along with practical troubleshooting scenarios you might encounter in the CKA exam.
+This module covers Jobs, CronJobs, DaemonSets, affinity, tolerations and StatefulSets, along with practical troubleshooting scenarios you might encounter in the CKA exam.

 ## Kustomize Implementation